-Assistance for Victims: Rights & Options

-Regardless of whether a victim elects to pursue a criminal complaint, the College will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights.
+Assistance for Victims: Rights & Options: Regardless of whether a victim elects to pursue a criminal complaint, the College will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights.
 In Colorado, a victim of domestic violence, dating violence, sexual assault or stalking has the following rights:

-Rights Afforded to Victims: C.R.S.
-24-4.1-302.5

-In order to preserve and protect a victim's rights to justice and due process, each victim of a crime shall have the following rights:
+Rights Afforded to Victims C.R.S.
+24-4.1-302.5: In order to preserve and protect a victim's rights to justice and due process, each victim of a crime shall have the following rights:

 - The right to be treated with fairness, respect, and dignity, and to be free from intimidation, harassment, or abuse, throughout the criminal justice process; - The right to be informed of, be present or not present, and without submitting a written request for notification, for all critical stages of the criminal justice process as specified in state statute (C.R.S.
-24-4.1-302(2)); - The right to be informed of the filing of a petition by a perpetrator of the offense to terminate sex offender registration pursuant to section 16-22-113(2)(c), C.R.S.; - The right to be informed, upon request by the victim, when a person who is accused or convicted of a crime against the victim is released or discharged from county jail; and - The right to be informed, upon written request by the victim, when a person who is accused or convicted of a crime against the victim is released or discharged from custody other than county jail, is paroled, escapes from a secure or nonsecure correctional facility or program, or absconds from probation or parole.
+24-4.1-302(2)); - The right to be informed of the filing of a petition by a perpetrator of the offense to terminate sex offender registration pursuant to section 16-22-113(2)(c), C.R.S.;

+- The right to be informed, upon request by the victim, when a person who is accused or convicted of a crime against the victim is released or discharged from county jail; and - The right to be informed, upon written request by the victim, when a person who is accused or convicted of a crime against the victim is released or discharged from custody other than county jail, is paroled, escapes from a secure or nonsecure correctional facility or program, or absconds from probation or parole.

 Further, Trinidad State Junior College complies with Colorado law in recognizing orders of protection by: informing the Campus Resource Officer, faculty and appropriate staff who may need to support protection order compliance.
-The TSJC Student Conduct Officer and Director of Human Resources and PPCC Department of Public Safety on the PPCC, Centennial Campus, and ASU Police Department maintain a database of all protective orders for current students.
-Any person who obtains an order of protection from Colorado or any reciprocal state should provide a copy to the TSJC Chief Conduct Officer or TSJC Campus Resource Officer, the PPCC Department of Public Safety on the PPCC, Centennial Campus, and the Office of the Title IX Coordinator.
+The TSJC Student Conduct Officer and Director of Human Resources and ASU Police Department maintain a database of all protective orders for current students.
+Any person who obtains an order of protection from Colorado or any reciprocal state should provide a copy to the TSJC Chief Conduct Officer or TSJC Campus Resource Officer or the Title IX Coordinator.
 A complainant may then meet with student services staff to develop a Safety Action Plan, which is a plan for campus security and the victim to reduce risk of harm while on campus or coming and going from campus.
 This plan may include, but in not limited to: escorts, special parking arrangements, allowing a student to complete assignments from home, relocating a residence hall assignment etc.)